Why do we need Measure B?

 When and where do I vote?

 There will be no polling places open on Election Day, May 8, 2018.
-Instead, this measure will appear on a ballot by mail, which will be mailed to you on April 9, 2018.
+Instead, Measure B is on a mail ballot, which will be mailed to you on April 9, 2018.
 When you receive your ballot, please vote YES, sign and date the outer envelope and mail your ballot back immediately.
 Your ballot must be postmarked May 8, 2018 or earlier to be counted.
-You may also deliver your ballot to the Marin County Elections office on May 8, 2018.
+You may also deliver your ballot to the Marin County Elections office by May 8, 2018.

 Why is the measure on an all-mail ballot?